huizhangyang/BSF/README.md

 More descriptions can be found in the following paper:
 ##### Huizhang Yang et al., “BSF: Block Subspace Filter for Removing Narrowband and Wideband Radio Interference Artefacts in Single Look Complex SAR Images,” IEEE Trans.
 Geosci.
 Remote Sens., 2021.
 If you find this repo useful, consider to cite this paper in your research.
+If you have any question, send an email to hzyang@njust.edu.cn or huizhang.yang@outlook.com